-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Rogue Valley Council of Government's basic financial statements.
-The introductory section, schedule of expenditures by department, combining and individual nonmajor fund financial statements and schedules, and capital asset schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Rogue Valley Council of Governments' basic financial statements.
+The introductory section, schedule of expenditures by department, combining and individual nonmajor fund schedules, and capital asset schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.